HISTORY

 • Seven Indian chiefs who died of smallpox on a visit to Philadelphia in 1793

-St. Peter’s has ministered to its changing community through nearly 250 years, through the American Revolution, the arrival of many groups of immigrants, urban decline and rebirth, and is committed to continuing its original mission of service and sanctuary for all in need.
+St. Peter’s has ministered to its changing community for more than 250 years, through the American Revolution, the arrival of many groups of immigrants, urban decline and rebirth, and is committed to continuing its original mission of service and sanctuary for all in need.

 Visit Us